pvlib/pvlib-python/docs/sphinx/source/index.rst

 pvlib python
 ============

-pvlib python is a community supported toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems.
+pvlib python is a community developed toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
 The core mission of pvlib python is to provide open, reliable, interoperable, and benchmark implementations of PV system models.

-pvlib python started out as a Python translation of the PVLIB MATLAB toolbox (developed by the `PVPMC <https://pvpmc.sandia.gov/>`_ at Sandia National Laboratories) in 2013 and has grown substantially since then.
-Today it contains code contributions from over a hundred individuals worldwide and is maintained by a core group of PV modelers from a variety institutions.
 The source code for pvlib python is hosted on `github
 <https://github.com/pvlib/pvlib-python>`_.
 Please see the :ref:`installation` page for installation help.

 For examples of how to use pvlib python, please see